imrajdas/google-summer-of-code/README.md

 ### Introduction
 Hello everyone, I am here to present my GSoC 2020 report under CNCF.
 My contributions/work can be viewed at  <a href="https://github.com/prometheus/test-infra">prometheus/test-infra</a> and <a href="https://prombench.prometheus.io">probench.prometheus.io</a>.
 Also I will be continuing my contributions after the GSoC period

-> I would like to give a huge thanks to my mentor <a href="https://github.com/geekodour" target="_blank">Hrishikesh Barman</a>, who continuously helped me to complete this awesome journey.
+> I would like to give a huge thanks to my mentor, who continuously helped me to complete this awesome journey.

 ### Links:
 * Here is my proposal link: